 - you will not be permitted to participate in a work placement if you are not deemed 'work ready' by your trainer. - an 'N' determination will be issued if work placement is not satisfactorily completed.
 This means that the course will not count towards your HSC pattern of study.
-However, you will still receive a Statement of Attainment which indicates the units of competency achieved towards the qualification. - the scheduled date for work placement is shown in the course assessment summary.
+However, you will still receive a Certificate or Statement of Attainment which indicates the units of competency achieved towards the qualification. - the scheduled date for work placement is shown in the course assessment summary. - you will complete a workplace journal of your placement.